Dalibor Jevtić

-Dalibor Jevtić (Далибор Јевтић, Dalibor Jevtiq, born 31 March 1978) is a Kosovo Serb politician, former Deputy Mayor of Kosovo, and the former Deputy Mayor of Štrpce as well as the former Minister for Communities and Return in the Government of Kosovo.
+Dalibor Jevtić (Далибор Јевтић, Dalibor Jevtiq, born 31 March 1978) is a Kosovo Serb politician.
+He was formerly the Deputy Mayor of Štrpce as well as the Deputy Prime Minister of Kosovo, and the former Minister for Communities and Return in the Government of Kosovo.
 He is a vice president of the Serb List.

 Biography

 Dalibor Jevtić was born on 31 March 1978 in Pristina, SFR Yugoslavia (Now Kosovo), to a Serb family, where he lived until 1980.
 He finished elementary and high school in Smederevo.
 In September 1999 he decided to return to Kosovo at a time when many Serbs were leaving this province.
 In April 2000 he started to work for an American company KBR, Inc. at Camp Bondsteel, near Ferizaj, simultaneously finishing college.
 From March 2006 to September 2009 he worked in Iraq for the same company as the manager of a military base the US Army.

-Several times his work got awards of the Government and the Army of the United States for outstanding contribution while working in Kosovo and in Iraq as a project manager for the support to the United States Army in peacekeeping missions in Iraq and Kosovo.
-He began political career at the local elections in October 2009.
+He has received several awards from the US Government and US Army for his contributions while working in Kosovo and in Iraq as a project manager supporting peacekeeping missions in those regions.